spotlightpa/poor-richard/content/news/2021-03-31-SPLELIGIBLE01.md

 Officials in Lancaster County said Wednesday that they are confident that they’ll be able to comply with the state’s new timetable.
 Last week, Commissioner Josh Parsons said the site’s waitlist had grown to about 100,000 people.

-Since then, the county mass vaccination site in Lancaster received 21,000 doses from the state — up from 14,000 the week before — and will ramp up to scheduling 3,500 appointments per day over the next six days, Dr. Michael Ripchinski, site director for the Lancaster County Community Vaccination Center and chief clinical officer with Penn Medicine Lancaster General Health, said in a statement.
+Since then, the county mass vaccination site in Lancaster received 21,000 doses from the state&nbsp; — up from 14,000 the week before —&nbsp;and will ramp up to scheduling 3,500 appointments per day over the next six days, Dr. Michael Ripchinski, site director for the Lancaster County Community Vaccination Center and chief clinical officer with Penn Medicine Lancaster General Health, said in a statement.

 By April 7, the site will be able to administer more than 6,000 appointments per day.